deloads/bits/README.md

 created by marijn franco klappe

-bits is used to save encrypted by key and can only be decrypted widt the richt key but you dont have to add a key to your data if you dont want to.
+bits is used to save encrypted data by key and can only be decrypted widt the richt key but you dont have to add a key to your data if you dont want to.

 --------------------------------------------------------------